anupamjhabbl/stash/README.md

 _A Kotlin Multiplatform application for saving and organizing your items, built with Compose Multiplatform._

 Stash is a simple, modern application designed to help you keep track of your things.
-Whether it's a collection of articles, links, or personal notes, Stash provides a clean interface to organize them into categories.
+Whether it's a collection of books, movies, articles, links, goals or personal notes, Stash provides a clean interface to organize them into categories.
 It's built from the ground up using Kotlin Multiplatform, allowing it to run on Android, iOS, and Desktop (JVM) from a single shared codebase.

 ## ✨ Features